Dots in a SlugField

 When migrating from Plone to Django, I had problems with editing weblog entries with a dot in the url.
 Apparently Django doesn't allow dots in a SlugField.
 Here's how I solved it.

 First a bit of background information.
-My previous site was in Plone and I had a number of weblog entries with a dot in the URL.
+The previous version of this site was created with Plone and I had a number of weblog entries with a dot in the URL.
 I did not want to change those URLs but I also wanted to be able to edit the weblog entries.

 The biggest problem I had, was getting the SlugField being validated if there was a dot in it.
 There's an old ticket (#5368) where this is discussed, but it has been closed as “wontfix.”
 The last comment pointed me in the right direction: